VictorCFeng/Data-Center-Equality/README.md

-# Data Center–Driven Grid Costs & Price Impacts
+# Data Center–Driven Inequality and Energy Burden

-This repository contains the data, code, and derived results used to quantify how data-center load growth affects **wholesale electricity prices**, **transmission cost allocation**, and downstream **burden and distributional outcomes** across major U.S. power markets.
+This repository contains the data, code, and derived results used to quantify how data-center load growth affects **wholesale electricity prices**, **transmission cost allocation**, and downstream **burden and distributional outcomes** across the United States.

 ---